denoland/denokv/proto/kv-connect.md

 URL as the base URL.

-The server MAY return a 5xx class HTTP status response at any time if the server is unable to process the request right now due to a temporary condition.
+The server MAY return a 5xx class HTTP status response at any time if the server is unable to process the request right now due to a temporary condition, for example an internal server error or rate limiting.
 The server SHOULD include a plain text body with a human readable error message in this case.

 If the access token is valid and a database is found, the server MUST respond with a 200 OK response.
 This response MUST include a `Content-Type` header with the value `application/json`.
 The text encoding of the response body MUST be UTF-8.
-The response body MUST be a JSON object that adheres to the the JSON schema defined in the `schema/kv-metadata-exchange-response.v<protocolversion>.json` file.
+The response body MUST be a JSON object that adheres to the JSON schema defined in the `schema/kv-metadata-exchange-response.v<protocolversion>.json` file.

 If the client fails to receive a response from the server due to a network error, or a 5xx class HTTP status, the client SHOULD retry the request using an